-These qualifications are made up of units which can feature in one or more of the qualifications in the engineering suite.
-Learners don't have to achieve the units in any particular order but it's worth noting that the content in mandatory Units 1 and 2 underpins the learning in other units (see Appendix C).
+These qualifications are made up of units which can feature in one or more of the qualifications in the Health and Social Care suite.

+Learners don't have to achieve the units in any particular order but it's worth noting that the content in mandatory Units 1, 2 and 3 underpin the learning in other units (see Appendix B).